-- The Elder Scrolls II: Daggerfall had seven mutually exclusive endings, but The Elder Scrolls III: Morrowind revealed that all of them took place at the same time due to a rare cosmic event called Dragon Break.
+- The Elder Scrolls II: Daggerfall had seven mutually exclusive endings, but The Elder Scrolls III: Morrowind revealed that all of them took place at the same time due to a rare cosmic event called The Warp In The West.

 - In Ultima IV: Quest of the Avatar, you have eight possible party members but you can never recruit the one of the same class as yourself.
 Nevertheless, all eight are regarded the Companions of the Avatar in later installments.

 - In Fire Emblem: Shadow Dragon, several characters were only recruitable in gaiden chapters that required several playable characters to die to access them.
 In New Mystery of Emblem, however, all returning gaiden characters except Nagi are treated as if they joined Marth's army despite the fact that every playable character from the previous game survived to see the sequel.